I recently got the chance to redo the error handling in two different crates I

 liquid

-As mentioned above, I recently did a major revamp of liquid
+As mentioned above, I recently did a major revamp of liquids

 errors.
 I ended up

-than to take the time to figure out how to map my needs to failure
+than to take the time to figure out how to map my needs to failure.
+I was

 also concerned about making an unstable crate such a fundamental part of my